 No Down Time

-The key benefit of using ceramic welding is that it is performed while the furnace or vessel is at or near operating temperature.
+The key benefit of using ceramic welding is that it is performed while the industrial furnace or vessel is at or near operating temperature.
 There is no need for shut down or even cool down.
 The end result is no or minimal loss of production.
-With the sometimes staggering cost of even a partial rebuild or reline, ceramic welding becomes an attractive alternative to extending furnace or vessel life.
+With the sometimes staggering cost of even a partial rebuild or reline, ceramic welding becomes an attractive alternative to extending commercial furnace or vessel life.

 The oxygen-rich stream of powder contacts the hot furnace refractory lining where the metals oxidize during a highly-exothermic reaction.
 Enough heat is produced (between 1600-2200°F) by the combustion of the metals to melt the surface area of the refractory particles in the mixture as well as the surface of the damaged refractory lining.
 This reaction creates a long-lasting durable bond.